Among the best resources for cheer and spirit are the following:

-Cheerleading has grown dramatically over the past twenty-five years with the 2006-2007 high school participation survey showing 95,177 females and 2,147 males now involved in the activity.
+Cheerleading has grown dramatically over the past twenty-five years with the 2007-2008 high school participation survey showing that a total of 111,307 girls participated in competitive spirit in 4,510 high schools.
+Another 2,673 boys were involved in competitive spirit in 560 high schools.
 At the same time, cheer has evolved into two different kinds of activities: the traditional form in which participants wave pom-poms and lead cheers on the sports sideline (spirit) and the new, competitive form in which cheerleading squads compete against other squads in competitions (competitive cheer).
 Approximately 20 to 25 states now have a state championship for competitive cheer, but it is not clear how many states consider cheerleading a sport.
 Competitive cheeer has also become perhaps the most dangerous sports activity for girls, with high school and college cheerleaders accounting for over one-half of the catastrophic injuries to female athletes.

 As a result, the focus in recent years has been on making the sport safer, with a number of schools, both high schools and colleges, and state high school athletic associations across the country now limiting the types of stunts that can be attempted by their cheerleaders.